datch-ucf/datch2-docs/Getting Started.md

 	1. Hold the volume down and power buttons (right side of headset) for 15 seconds
 	2. Wait for the headset to restart

+## What if holograms begin to look misaligned?

+- ### Perform Manual Eye Calibration
+	1. Hold hand with palm in view
+	2. Tap the Windows logo that appears on wrist
+	3. After the system menu appears, tap Settings under All Apps
+	4. Tap System > Calibration > Eye Calibration > Run eye calibration
+	5. Follow the prompts for calibration

 ## What if the GPS coordinates are not displaying in the GPS attributes panel?